mjspriggs/overview/pricing-adjustments.md

 | Sao Paulo | 20% | 29% | +7.5% |
 {: caption="Table 1.
 IaaS pricing changes" caption-side="top"}

-These new premiums will apply to Bare Metal Servers, Virtual Server Instances, File and Block Storage, and Networking infrastructure, for both Classic and VPC offerings, and, in Sao Paulo only, {{site.data.keyword.cos_full}}.
+These new premiums will apply to Bare Metal Servers, Virtual Server Instances, File and Block Storage, and Networking infrastructure, for both Classic and VPC offerings.

-Additionally, {{site.data.keyword.cos_short}} will increase prices globally by 25% for Accelerated Archive storage and 26% for Deep Archive storage.
+For {{site.data.keyword.cos_full}}, the premiums that are mentioned in the previous table will affect the {{site.data.keyword.cos_short}} service only in the Sao Paulo region.
+Furthermore, there will be a global increase of 25% in **Archive** prices and a 26% increase for **Accelerated Archive** storage.

 There will be no changes to the existing premiums for {{site.data.keyword.powerSysFull}}, third-party software, or network bandwidth.